glouppe/info8002-large-scale-data-systems/lecture5.md

 # Today

-- Most important abstraction in distributed systems: **consensus**.
+- *Most important* abstraction in distributed systems: **consensus**.
 - Builds upon broadcast and failure detectors.
 - From consensus, we will build:
     - total order broadcast
     - replicated state machines
+    - ... and almost all higher level distributed fault-tolerant applications!

 ---